Snorkel the New Beach Whyalla on Eyre Peninsula - 19th January

 Are warm wetsuits and snorkel gear provided?

-Yes, we supply warm wetsuits with boots as well as snorkel gear.
-You can bring your own.
+Yes as part of the ticket price we supply toasty warm wetsuits and boots as well as snorkel gear.

 Will I be cold?